 Another thing you will want to watch out for is that the information here in the FDD is consistent with the information in the franchise agreement.
 If there are a lot of discrepancies, then you should raise your concern to the franchisor.
 You will want to make sure that they are not trying to hide anything from you.

-Armed with the right information, the burger franchise buying process will go without a hitch and 2019 could be the year all your dreams come true.
+Armed with the right information, the burger franchise buying process will go without a hitch and this could be the year all your dreams come true.
 For more information on burger franchises, call Zac’s Burgers.